Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 This is especially useful for large accounts that have multiple stakeholders for releases, and those other than approver, release creator and environment owner that might want to be notified.

-This screenshot shows the default subscriptions for release notifications that are enabled for all users of the account.

 <img src="_img/09_15_13.png"; alt="Release notifications" style="border:1px solid Silver; display: block; margin: auto;" />

-See the [documentation for managing release notifications](https://blogs.msdn.microsoft.com/devops/2017/09/04/managing-release-notifications/) for more information.
+See the [post for managing release notifications](https://blogs.msdn.microsoft.com/devops/2017/09/04/managing-release-notifications/) for more information.

 ### Manage variables using the List and Grid views in the new release definition editor

-We are excited to announce the ability to filter/search for variables to quickly scope down what you are looking for and the ability to compare variables across environments side-by-side.

 You can now easily manage all your release and environment variables using the two views - **List** view and **Grid** view.
 Use the list view to quickly add release or environment variables and the **Grid** view to compare and edit variables across scopes.
 Additionally, you can use the filter and keyword search to manage the set of variables to work with in both the views.